CIB Full Form - Capital Indexed Bond

 What is a Capital Indexed Bond?

-A Capital Indexed Bond is a type of bond where the principal value is adjusted based on changes in the inflation rate, typically measured by a specific index like the Consumer Price Index (CPI).
-Unlike traditional fixed-income bonds, the value of the capital invested in CIBs increases with inflation, ensuring that the real value of the principal is preserved.
+A Capital Indexed Bond is a bond where the principal adjusts based on an inflation index, typically the Consumer Price Index (CPI).
+Unlike traditional bonds, CIBs protect the real value of the investment by increasing the principal with inflation.
+Interest payments are tied to the adjusted principal, ensuring both principal and returns maintain purchasing power.

 How Do Capital Indexed Bonds Work?